-Our network of Law Firm's are one of California's most experienced bankruptcy attorneys in the Lender Litigation industry.
+Our network of attorney's are one of California's most experienced in the Litigation industry.
 Our attorneys have successfully handled countless sophisticated litigation including the State of California, and U.S. federal and appellate courts.
-She has represented hundreds of clients in chapter 7, 11 & 13 bankruptcy cases, numerous disputes involving foreclosure defense, real estate law, civil, criminal, personal injury, family law, divorce, wrongful termination, breach of employment contract, harassment, discrimination, common law and statutory public policy claims, whistle-blower, and ADA claims.
-Mr McCandless has also successfully represented individuals in California in claims against various public agencies, cities, counties, the State of California and the California Department of Motor Vehicles (DMV).
+They have represented hundreds of clients in chapter 7, 11 & 13 bankruptcy cases, numerous disputes involving foreclosure defense, real estate law, civil, criminal, personal injury, family law, divorce, wrongful termination, breach of employment contract, harassment, discrimination, common law and statutory public policy claims, whistle-blower, and ADA claims.
+Our attorneys have also successfully represented individuals in California in claims against various public agencies, cities, counties, the State of California and the California Department of Motor Vehicles (DMV).

-Success as a trial attorney is particularly evidenced by a million dollar unanimous jury trial verdict.
+Success as a trial attorney is particularly evidenced by jury trial verdict.